Ravenslofty/tt07-chess/docs/info.md

 ## External hardware

-Some kind of external processor is needed to drive the move generator.
+The RP2040 microprocessor in the dev board is intended to be used to drive the move generator, as there isn't enough room in the chip to do it itself.